 A yellow post-it-note is shown many times throughout the movie, which holds a message he wrote.
 The note was revealed after the Browns have made their pick.
 It said: Vontae Mack, no matter what.

 Costner’s character knew what he wanted going into the draft, and his strategy was to put the Browns in the best possible situation—without sacrificing what he knew was best for the team.
-In short, he didn’t falter with his responsibility, nor with what he knew in his heart was the right decision.
+In short, he didn’t falter with his responsibility, nor with what he knew in his heart was right.

 In a world where change and transition happen all too often, we get bombarded like Sonny was with opportunities—or temptations—to “forget” the masterplan, to get distracted, and to ultimately lose sight of our vision.